 2. Amazon likes to think “big picture”.
 Employees are considered part-owners of the company and they want you to think about what your total compensation is projected to be at the end of 4 years.

 “During the first 2 years, you are learning how to do your job so the sign-on payments help keep your salary whole.
 Part of the philosophy is that people are part owner of the company.
 They give you a picture of where you can be in 4 years and they incentivise you.” comments Shelli.

 3. They don’t want to lose out on hiring a great talent because of money.

 4. Most hiring managers or recruiters are trained to start base salaries at the middle of the range for a candidate’s role and level.
 While the base salary can be negotiated up or down, the total compensation must remain the same.
 So keep in mind that if you aim to increase your base, something else will have to come down.

-A candidate who will relocate to another location with her family might request a higher sign-on payment to cover immediate moving costs, and lower the initial RSU she receives.
+A candidate who will relocate to another location with their family might request a higher sign-on payment to cover immediate moving costs, and lower the initial RSU they receive.